huy1741/kakfa-spark-streaming/README.md

 `stream_to_kafka.py` -> The script that gets the data from API and sends it to Kafka topic

-`spark_streaming.py` -> The script that consumes the data fromo Kafka topic with Spark Structured Streaming
+`spark_streaming.py` -> The script that consumes the data from Kafka topic with Spark Structured Streaming

 `response.json` -> Sample response coming from the API